csantanapr/knative-pi/README.md

 # Running Knative on Raspberry Pi

-This is a quick tutorial to setup Knative on Raspberry Pi
+Setup Knative on Raspberry Pi in 5 minutes

 ## Hardware